MrSparxxx/JustInCase/readme.md

 11. KOS lines are only allowed inside or around the base you own.
 You may make a line near or around the base entrance.

-12. Placing a ìBUILDINGî sign outside your base will keep other players from disturbing you during RP, however you may not have printers or a KOS sign while in use.
+12. Placing a ‚ÄúBUILDING‚Äù sign outside your base will keep other players from disturbing you during RP, however you may not have printers or a KOS sign while in use.
 If you come across a base with a building sign and are asked to leave, then do so.

 13. No Mega-basing.
 Do not block off more than one building and/or a whole section of the map to use as your base.
 The only class that is exempt to this rule is Epic Edgelord 9000.